 Though most of your meals will be shakes while on the Herbalife diet, you can have one regular meal and two small snacks of your choice each day.

-Herbalife does not give detailed diet advice about what to eat aside from the shakes and supplements, so you can technically have whatever you want.
+Herbalife doesn’t give detailed diet advice about what to eat aside from the shakes and supplements, so you can technically have whatever you want.

-No foods are strictly forbidden on the Herbalife diet, but you should aim for low-calorie meals rich in lean protein, fruits and vegetables.
+No foods are strictly forbidden on the Herbalife diet, but you should aim for lower calorie meals that are rich in lean protein, fruits, and vegetables.

-Here is what one day on the Herbalife Ultimate weight loss program might look like:
+Here’s what 1 day on the Herbalife Ultimate Weight Loss Program might look like:

-- Lunch: Herbalife vanilla shake made with 8 ounces (240 ml) of skim milk and half a banana, plus the Formula 2 Multivitamin, Formula 3 Cell Activator, and Total Control, Cell-U-Loss and Aminogen supplements.
+- Lunch: Herbalife vanilla shake made with 8 ounces (240 mL) of nonfat milk and half a banana, plus the Formula 2 Multivitamin, Formula 3 Cell Activator, and Total Control, Cell-U-Loss, and Aminogen supplements

 As you can see, the meals are quite simple — but there are a lot of supplements to take throughout the day.

-In addition to the Herbalife shakes and supplements, you will purchase food from the grocery store for your remaining meals and snacks.
+In addition to the Herbalife shakes and supplements, you’ll purchase food from the grocery store for your remaining meals and snacks.

 Some suggestions include: